• Home

 7. Due to limited bandwidth, we cannot allow observers of rounds.
 We apologize for the inconvenience.

-**All student participants will be instructed to sign an honor code prior to participating in the tournament.
-Form TBA.
+**All student participants are expected to abide by the honor code when participating in the tournament.

 RECOGNITIONS AND FINAL NOTES

 RECOGNITIONS: Virtual award ceremonies will occur.
-The debate and IE awards ceremonies for the CSUF HS/MS Invitational will be held in a Conference Zoom room.
-The award room entry is limited to 300 individuals, but it will also be a live simulcast on YouTube.
+The debate and IE awards ceremonies for the CSUF HS/MS Invitational will be held in a Zoom room.
+The award room entry may be limited to a particular number, but we will provide a recorded link on YouTube after the tournament.
 Prior to awards, the Tabroom will send out the invite for the awards.
 (Specific information/links will be provided at that time).
 We are asking that competitors join the awards ceremony first and that observers/judges view it on YouTube.
-If you are unable to join (when we are at maximum capacity), please visit the YouTube stream.
-We ask that you remain muted during the awards ceremony and we encourage the usage of reactions both on camera and with the reaction features in Zoom.
+If you are unable to join (when we are at maximum capacity), please contact for us.
+We ask that you remain muted during the awards ceremony, and we encourage the usage of reactions both on camera and with the reaction features in the room.
 When joining the awards ceremony, please make sure your name correlates with the name you have listed on Tabroom.

-Team and individual debate speaker placements (PROVIDED FOR LD, PARLI, POLICY and PUBLIC FORUM) are recognized at the awards stream.
-Elimination round decisions for LD, Parli, Policy and Public Forum debate are announced immediately following each elimination round.
-Debaters receiving a speaker award or advancing to the elimination rounds in all divisions will receive an individual award, which will be mailed to one coach or school address following the tournament.
-We will do our best to send these awards as soon as they are made available to us.
-The fall tournament taught us that there are often elements beyond our control that are slowly down the shipment of the trophies.
-We appreciate your patience.
+Team and individual debate speaker placements (PROVIDED FOR LD and PUBLIC FORUM) are recognized at the awards stream.
+Elimination round decisions for LD and Public Forum debate are announced immediately following each elimination round.
+Debaters receiving a speaker award or advancing to the elimination rounds in all divisions will receive an individual award in the form of a commemorative award (plaque, medal, or certificate), which will be available to the coach or school address as soon as they are produced following the tournament.
+(We have fallen behind in tournament mailings in years past; if coaches are available to arrange pickup or are missing previous awards, please let the tournament director know).

-All individual events contestants advancing to the finals will receive verbal recognitions during their award ceremony, and awards will be mailed to one coach or school address roughly 1 month after the tournament.
-Special recognitions are announced to the top 10 competitors in both divisions of Congress, and awards will be mailed to one coach or school address roughly 1 month after the tournament.
-Following tradition, the first-place competitors in Congress receive the "Reed-Stockton" First Place Congress Award.
-The individual events/Congress awards ceremony is held Sunday evening.
+All individual events contestants advancing to the finals will receive verbal recognitions during their award ceremony, and awards will be made available to the coach or school address at a later date after the tournament.
+Any ability to coordinate a pickup for area schools is greatly appreciated.
+The individual events awards ceremony is held Sunday evening.

 Competitor Logistics / Best Practices